sandhiyarajaraman/wall_e/README.md

 - Now in the current implementation, multiple users can play in separate instances.

 - The table size can be custom defined and redefined.
+It need not always be a square.

 - The robot can be encouraged to turn in more than just the 4 cardinal directions.
 North-East, South-West, South-East, North-West moves can be incorporated with diagonal moves.